Bridesmaids (2011 film): Cast

-Major uncredited appearances include: Jon Hamm as Ted, Annie's sex buddy; Grammy Award-winning accordionist, pianist, and composer Nick Ariondo as the accordion player; and Emmy, Drama Desk and Grammy Award winner Pat Carroll as the old woman in the car.
+Major uncredited appearances include: Jon Hamm as Ted, Annie's sex buddy; Grammy Award-winning accordionist, pianist, and composer Nick Ariondo as the accordion player; former SNL cast members Melanie Hutsell and Nancy Carell as two women on the tennis court, and Emmy, Drama Desk and Grammy Award winner Pat Carroll as the old woman in the car.

-The film's co-writers, Wiig and Annie Mumolo, appear together when Mumolo plays the credited role of Nervous Woman on Plane, while the film's director, Paul Feig, appears uncredited as one of the wedding guests.
+The film's co-writers, Wiig and Annie Mumolo, appear together when Mumolo plays the nervous woman on the plane, while director Paul Feig appears uncredited as a wedding guest.

-Paul Rudd was to appear as a man who Annie goes on a blind date with, but the scene was cut from the final film.
+Paul Rudd was to appear as a man whom Annie goes on a blind date with, but the scene was cut from the final film.

-Mia Rose Frampton appears briefly as a thirteen-year-old girl who argues with Annie in the jewelry store; the film's Blu-ray release includes an extended, ten minute scene of improvised dialogue between the two.
+Mia Rose Frampton appears briefly as a thirteen-year-old girl who argues with Annie in the jewelry store; the film's Blu-ray release includes an extended, ten-minute scene of improvised dialogue between the two.

 Wilson Phillips appear as themselves late in the film when they perform their song "Hold On".